amymor/JPEG-Background-Setter-JBS/README.md

 ### Pros
 1. For slideshows, you have the "Previous desktop background" in `JBS GUI` and your desktop context menu (To-Do).
-2. The `Set as Desktop background` in the JPEG context menu will change to set your actual JPEG image as the background without any conversion.
-(To-Do)
+2. The `Set as Desktop background` in the JPEG context menu will change to set your actual JPEG image as the background without any conversion (To-Do).
 3. Preserves the exact quality of your JPEG images, just like when you set a PNG image as the background.
 4. Reduces read/write to the system disk, which is beneficial for SSD users with a lower time span.
 (Avoids the creation of unnecessary cache files and also avoids unnecessary increases in the size of `TranscodedWallpaper` when the quality of your JPEG image is less than the value of `JPEGImportQuality`)
 5. The value of JPEGImportQuality doesn't matter anymore.
 (Note: `JPEGImportQuality` is not present in the registry by default)